Welcome to 4 Rosen’s blog – this is where you’ll find news about what we’re doing in class.

 In English, we looked at SF Said’s modern classic, Varjak Paw, and in doing so, predicted and inferred the content of the story by looking at its front cover, inferred character traits of the book’s main protagonists and practised our weekly spellings and inverted comma (altogether now: “Also known as speech marks!” – ask your child about this) use.

-In our Science lesson, we started to work on Electricity by constructing and testing simple circuits.
+In our Science lesson, we started to work on Electricity by looking at currents and appliances that are powered by mains electricity and batteries.

 During RHE, we explored how our emotions affect our physical state.